Coriolanus

 Coriolanus (/kɒriəˈleɪnəs/ or /-ˈlɑː-/) is a tragedy by William Shakespeare, believed to have been written between 1605 and 1608.
-The play is based on the life of the legendary Roman leader Caius Marcius Coriolanus.
-Shakespeare worked on it during the same years he wrote Antony and Cleopatra, making them the last two tragedies written by him.
+The play is based on the life of the legendary Roman leader Gnaeus Marcius Coriolanus.
+Shakespeare worked on it during the same years he wrote Antony and Cleopatra, making them his last two tragedies.

 Coriolanus is the name given to a Roman general after his military feats against the Volscians at Corioli.
-Following his success he seeks to be consul, but his disdain for the plebeians and the mutual hostility of the tribunes lead to his banishment from Rome.
-He presents himself to the Volscians, then leads them against Rome.
+Following his success, others encourage Coriolanus to pursue the consulship, but his disdain for the plebeians and mutual hostility with the tribunes lead to his banishment from Rome.
+In exile, he presents himself to the Volscians, then leads them against Rome.
+After he relents and agrees to a peace with Rome, he is killed by his previous Volscian allies.